The Bay Park Conservancy

 One Park for All

 Enables community aspirations to become everyday realities.
-The Bay is free and welcoming, open and accessible to the full and rich diversity of the community, now and for generations to come.
+Free and welcoming, open and accessible to the full and rich diversity of the community, now and for generations to come.

 Cumulative connections have been made with those in the community through outreach meetings, communications (e.g. newsletters, social) and with guests in the park.